MnLgt/ExplosionAiCaseStudy/README.md

 ## I built a pipeline that automatically classifies incoming documents—whether they're tolling agreements, settlement proposals, or licensing contracts—and extracts the most valuable data points.

 When a settlement agreement arrives, our system immediately identifies key terms like payment deadlines, dollar amounts, and rights granted.
 For tolling agreements, it flags critical dates and extension provisions.
 This automation eliminates hours of manual review and structures various things like payment deadline or agreement expiration dates.
 By connecting this attachment data with our broader email analysis system, we create a comprehensive view of case documentation that transforms how clients manage their negotiations.
 Legal teams can instantly access a timeline of all document exchanges, complete with extracted terms and conditions.
-This system has totally transformed what the client's team spends their time doing and saves them from hours of manual sifting through documents and instead have a broad picture of everything going on.
+This system has totally transformed what the client’s team spends their time doing and saves them from hours of manual sifting through documents and instead have a broad picture of everything going on.

 4. ## Extracting legal citations